-- The maximum contract award amount allows for administrative costs as outlined in the Texas Capital Fund Application Guidelines.
+- 2 The maximum contract award amount allows for administrative costs as outlined in the Texas Capital Fund Application Guidelines.
 The maximum award amount may be increased to an amount greater than \$750,000, but may not exceed \$1,500,000, if a unit of local government is applying for an award to provide infrastructure or real estate development improvements on behalf of a specific business, and that specific business will create or retain a designated number of jobs at a cost per job level that qualifies for the increased award amount.
 These increased award amounts above \$750,000 are referred to as "jumbo" awards.
-The number of jobs, the cost per job, and the maximum percentage of Texas Capital Fund financing of the total project costs that will qualify an application for the increased award amount will be defined in the Texas Administrative Code and the Texas Capital Fund Application Guidelines. - Texas Capital Funds are specifically reserved for Main Street and the Downtown Revitalization infrastructure activities.
-The maximum award amount for a Main Street or Downtown Revitalization project is \$150,000. - The maximum grant award for the Colonia Comprehensive Planning component is set at \$100,000.
+The number of jobs, the cost per job, and the maximum percentage of Texas Capital Fund financing of the total project costs that will qualify an application for the increased award amount will be defined in the Texas Administrative Code and the Texas Capital Fund Application Guidelines. - 3 Texas Capital Funds are specifically reserved for Main Street and the Downtown Revitalization infrastructure activities.
+The maximum award amount for a Main Street or Downtown Revitalization project is \$150,000. - 4 The maximum grant award for the Colonia Comprehensive Planning component is set at \$100,000.
 However, a sliding scale may be used to establish smaller maximum grant amounts based on an amended performance statement or the eligible county's total unincorporated area population.
 The maximum amount for a county to update its existing Colonia Comprehensive plan is \$30,000.

 Amounts shown are maximum funding levels or contract "ceilings," since the Program can fund only the actual, allowable, and reasonable costs of the proposed project, not to exceed these amounts.
-All grants, except Texas Capital Fund, awarded under the Texas Community Development Block Grant Program are subject to negotiation between TDRA and the applicant regarding the final grant amount.
-Texas Capital Fund applications are subject to negotiation between the Texas Department of Agriculture and the applicant regarding the final award amount.
+All grants, including the Texas Capital Fund program, awarded under the Texas Community Development Block Grant Program are subject to negotiation between TDA and the applicant regarding the final grant amount.